SEO Content Writing Services: Content Built to Rank, Answer, and Own Its Category

 The Three Search Layers: SEO, AEO, and GEO

-Content in 2026 has to work across more than one discovery layer.
+Content now has to work across more than one discovery layer.

 Traditional SEO still matters.
 It is still one of the strongest channels for compounding visibility.